justaszie/IMDB-Tableau/README.md

 ## 2. Tableau Dashboards

 There were many possible approaches to the analysis because the final dataset had many interesting attributes about the movies: IMDB rating, genres, evolution in rankings, budget, etc. (see **3.1 Final Dataset**).
 I decided to approach the analysis from a few different angles and the outcome was a set of 4 different dashboards:
   1. [Interactive exploratory dashboard](https://public.tableau.com/views/IMDBTop250-Overview/MoviesinIMDBTop250?:language=en-US&:display_count=n&:origin=viz_share_link).
 It presents an overview of the movies in the chart for a selected year.
+Feel free to click around on various charts to filter the rest of the dashboard based on it.
   2. [Financial Dashboard](https://public.tableau.com/views/IMDBTop250-Financials/Financials?:language=en-US&:display_count=n&:origin=viz_share_link).
 It presents insights into the financial aspect of the movies: budgets, revenues, profitability, etc.
   3. [Ratings Dashboard](https://public.tableau.com/views/IMDBTop250_16980672361840/Ratings?:language=en-US&:display_count=n&:origin=viz_share_link).
 It contains insights into what drives the IMDB user ratings.
   4. [Evolution Dashboard](https://public.tableau.com/views/IMDBTop250-Evolution/EvolutionoverTime?:language=en-US&:display_count=n&:origin=viz_share_link).
 It presents insights into how the movie industry has evolved from 1996 (the chart's first year) to 2021.